Honoring the Feasts of The Lord

 Understanding the Feasts of the Lord: A Call to Celebration and Restoration

-These are the eight feasts and celebrations of the Lord, and His holy convocations declared in Leviticus.
+We read, “And the Lord spoke to Moses, saying, Speak to the children of Israel, and say to them: The feasts of the Lord, which you shall proclaim to be holy convocations, these are My feasts” (Leviticus 23:1, NKJV).[i]
+These are the eight feasts and celebrations of the Lord and His holy convocations declared in Leviticus.
 They belong to Him and point to His first and second advents.
 Interestingly, the first holy assembly referenced is the Sabbath.
 The remaining seven festivals are seasonally divided into spring and fall.
 These include the Passover, Feast of Unleavened Bread, Feast of Firstfruits (Resurrection Sunday), Feast of Weeks (Pentecost), Feast of Trumpets (Jewish Civil New Year), Day of Atonement, and Feast of Tabernacles.

+We have previously discussed what these holy convocations represent and how they are fulfilled in Christ.
+This teaching will discuss how these pertain to the church and not exclusively to Israel.
+We will investigate how the Lord intends for us all to honor Him by celebrating these festivals.
 Paul said, “What advantage then has the Jew, or what is the profit of circumcision?
 Much in every way!
 Chiefly because to them were committed the oracles of God” (Romans 3:1-2).
 These oracles include God’s instructions for how to celebrate His feasts.
 Therefore, while Israel was entrusted with the feasts of the Lord,[ii] they were not exclusively for them.

-And contrary to the opinion of many that Jews are prohibited from healing on the Sabbath, the Talmud specifically states: “But to save a life one may take one down even from the altar.”
-Yes, the rabbis agree that if the alter sacrifices in the Temple can be suspended to save a life, “how much more should the saving of human life suspend the Sabbath laws!”[iv]
+Yeshua spoke regarding the Sabbath, saying: “The Sabbath was made for man, and not man for the Sabbath” (Mark 2:27).
+In the Talmud, R. Jonathan B. Joseph unknowingly affirms this by saying: “For it is holy unto you; i.e., it [the Sabbath] is committed to your hands, not you to its hands.”[iii]
+Contrary to the opinion of many that Jews are prohibited from healing on the Sabbath, the Talmud states explicitly: “But to save a life, one may take one down even from the altar.”
+Yes, the rabbis agree that if the altar sacrifices in the Temple can be suspended to save a life, “how much more should the saving of human life suspend the Sabbath laws!”[iv]

 Yeshua did not say the Sabbath was made for Israel.
 He declared it was made for all humanity.
-And, because He is Lord of all, which includes the Sabbath,[v] for us who are in Christ, the Sabbath specifically belongs to us—both Jew and Gentile—as a promise of our eternal rest in Him.
+And, because He is Lord of all, which includes the Sabbath,[v] for us who are in Christ, the Sabbath belongs explicitly to us—both Jew and Gentile—as a promise of our eternal rest in Him.
 As it is written, “For us there is one God, the Father, of whom are all things, and we for Him; and one Lord Jesus Christ, through whom are all things, and through whom we live” (1 Corinthians 8:6).

 As to the Passover, Paul instructed the Gentiles: “Therefore let us [Corinthians] keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth” (1 Corinthians 5:8).
 While the observance of the Passover initially had restrictions for Gentiles, it was not prohibited for them to partake in it.

 The Lord said, “And when a stranger dwells with you and wants to keep the Passover to the Lord, let all his males be circumcised, and then let him come near and keep it; and he shall be as a native of the land.
 For no uncircumcised person shall eat it.
 One law shall be for the native-born and for the stranger who dwells among you” (Exodus 12:48-49).
+The Lord made provision for Gentiles to join themselves to the House of Israel and become one, even, equal with them—one born of the land and a native Israelite.
+And now, the circumcision required of the Gentiles is that of the heart, not the flesh.
+In the Old Testament, the Lord spoke through His prophets to the Gentiles, specifically regarding the Sabbath and the Feast of Tabernacles:

 “Blessed is the man who does this, And the son of man who lays hold on it; Who keeps from defiling the Sabbath, And keeps his hand from doing any evil.
 Do not let the son of the foreigner Who has joined himself to the Lord Speak, saying, The Lord has utterly separated me from His people [Israel]…” (Isiah 56:2-3).